Request Info 866-858-5323

 • What is the code of conduct for this program?

-Attending NYLF Medicine is fun, but it is also an honor.
+Attending NYLF Medicine & Health Care is fun, but it is also an honor.
 Like all meaningful experiences, you only get out what you put into your time spent at this exciting summer forum.
 You are expected to conduct yourself as a mature and responsible leader, as you represent your school and community.
 You must abide by the Student Code of Conduct.
 You must also abide by and uphold all conference rules.

 • Can special dietary needs be met?